strimzi/strimzi.github.io/_posts/2025-08-26-strimzi-metrics-reporter.md

 ## Using Strimzi Metrics Reporter in your Kafka Cluster

-Apache Kafka® generates and exposes metrics that reflect how it is operating.
+Apache Kafka generates and exposes metrics that reflect how it is operating.
 These metrics are useful for monitoring, troubleshooting, tuning, and capacity planning when it comes to running your Kafka cluster.
 In essence, monitoring is crucial to ensure the health and performance of your Kafka clusters.
 Prometheus is a metrics monitoring solution that is increasingly common due to its popularity in the cloud-native ecosystem, and it is this format that we use to expose metrics.